What Is a Variable Interest Rate & How Does It Work?

 Rate stability

-• Fixed: locked for a set period or the full term (depending on the product)
+Fixed: the interest rate is set for a defined period or the loan term (depending on the product)

 Extra repayments

-• Fixed: may be limited or restricted (or have fees), depending on the terms
+Fixed: additional repayments may be limited or may involve fees depending on the loan terms

 Costs to exit early